microverseinc/ror-social-scaffold/README.md

 ### Run tests

 ```
  rpsec --format documentation
 ```

-In this project there are two different types of tests:
+There are two different types of tests in this project :

 - Integration Tests made with Capybara (You will need a Chrome browser for these tests to work.)
 - Unit Tests made with Rspec